oerg866/win98-quickinstall/README.md

   `sudo apt install wine`

-  *Many parts of the ISO building process are Windows specific and not able to be cleanly implemented natively on Linux, such as modifying system registry, parsing driver INF files, etc.*
+  *Many parts of the ISO building process are Windows-specific and not able to be cleanly implemented natively on Linux, such as modifying system registry, parsing driver INF files, etc.*

 - 86Box (recommended) or another virtual machine capable of installing Windows 9x